 2024

-bias, relation extraction, gender
+bias; relation extraction; gender

 04 Pubblicazione in atti di convegno::04b Atto di convegno in volume

 Dissecting Biases in Relation Extraction: A Cross-Dataset Analysis on People’s Gender and Origin / Stranisci, Marco; Huguet Cabot, Pere Lluis; Bassignana, Elisa; Navigli, Roberto. - (2024), pp. 190-202.
-(Intervento presentato al convegno Association for Computational Linguistics tenutosi a Bangkok; Thailand) [10.18653/v1/2024.gebnlp-1.12].
+(Intervento presentato al convegno 5th Workshop on Gender Bias in Natural Language Processing tenutosi a Bangkok; Thailand) [10.18653/v1/2024.gebnlp-1.12].

 File allegati a questo prodotto